First, what are vegetables and how many types of vegetables may there be?

 As to how many types, groupings, or classifications of vegetables are there, there can be no definitive answer.
 Just like food recipes, there can be too many.

-The classifications can vary depending on various consideration such as the taxonomic classifications of the crops (e.g., by family or by genus), the part of plant that is edible (e.g., root vs. stem) and its stage of development (mature vs. young), their particular use in culinary preparation (for example, cooked vs. uncooked), the degree of detail that any distinction seeks to express, and who talks to who.
+The classifications can vary depending on various considerations such as the taxonomic classifications of the crops (e.g., by family or by genus), the part of the plant that is edible (e.g., root vs. stem), and its stage of development (mature vs. young), their particular use in culinary preparation (for example, cooked vs. uncooked), the degree of detail that any distinction seeks to express, and who talks to who.

 There is no definite demarcation line between agronomic and horticultural crops.
-Both classifications can even apply to the same plant species due to differing criteria of classification.
+Both classifications can even apply to the same plant species due to different criteria of classification.

 According to Hill (1972), the vegetables can be grouped into three broad classifications based on their botanical parts that are edible and location with respect to the ground.
 These are the earth vegetables, herbage vegetables, and fruit vegetables.
 Earth vegetables are those in which the edible parts are below the ground including modified roots and stems.
 Herbage vegetables are those with aboveground parts including stems, leaves, buds and flowers.
 Fruit vegetables are those in which the botanical fruits are usually cooked and rarely eaten raw except in salads.

 He gave examples of crops under each of these three types of vegetables.
 However, these types are only broad generalizations.
 It is noted also that he did not include seed vegetables.